Subject Matter

 1. Applicability of the Terms and Conditions

-These Terms and Conditions apply to all agreements, legal acts and factual actions between COSH! and its Members.
+These Terms and Conditions apply to all agreements, legal acts, and factual acts between COSH! and its Members.
+Specific additional terms and conditions apply to specific services, and shall prevail in the event of conflict with these Terms and Conditions:

 2. Acceptance of the Terms and Conditions

-By using the Platform and, where applicable, registering, the Member acknowledges having read, understood and accepted these Terms and Conditions and the Privacy Policy in full and without reservation.
+By using the Platform and any registration, the Member acknowledges having read, understood, and accepted the Terms and Conditions and the Privacy Statement fully and without reservation.
+The Privacy Statement is available at https://cosh.eco/nl/privacy.
+The Cookie Policy is available at https://cosh.eco/en/cookie-policy.

 3. Exclusion of Members’ General Terms and Conditions

-Any general terms and conditions of the Member are expressly excluded, unless otherwise agreed in writing.
+Any general terms and conditions of Members are expressly excluded, unless otherwise agreed in writing.

 5. Deviations from the Terms and Conditions

-Any deviation from these Terms and Conditions shall only be valid if expressly agreed in writing by both parties.
+Deviations from these Terms and Conditions are only valid if both parties have agreed to them expressly and in writing.

 6. Severability